douglaz/psl/Releasing-a-New-Stable-Version.md

 This a HOWTO on releasing a new stable PSL version.
 All first and second level headers are steps in the process, and should be followed sequentially.
+To make it easier to understand, a complete example of all steps is given in [[new release checklist]].

 # Preliminaries